couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 ulimit -l unlimited    # memlock: maximum locked-in-memory address space
 ```

-These ulimit settings are necessary when running under heavy load;  but if you are just doing light testing and development, you can omit these settings and everything will still work.
+These ulimit settings are necessary when running under heavy load;  but if you are just doing light testing and development, you can omit these settings, and everything will still work.

-In order to set the ulimits in your container, you will need to run Couchbase Docker containers with the following additional `--ulimit` flags:
+To set the ulimits in your container, you will need to run Couchbase Docker containers with the following additional `--ulimit` flags:

 ```
 docker run -d --ulimit nofile=40960:40960 --ulimit core=100000000:100000000 --ulimit memlock=100000000:100000000 couchbase/server